onelonemonkey/cv/cv.md

 Email: info@monkeymake.xyz

 ## Personal Statement
-I’m an experienced, passionate and talented front-end web developer specialising in web standards and accessibility with a strong attention to detail and a good eye for design.
+I’m an experienced, passionate front-end web developer specialising in web standards and accessibility.
 With 17 years commercial experience in web development I have worked in a wide variety of roles with a primary focus on delivering standards compliant and accessible HTML, CSS and JavaScript.

 As a strong advocate for best practices within the industry I have been running [The Highland Fling - Web Standards in Scotland](http://thehighlandfling.com) since 2007 and more recently I have been part of a steering committee to set up a new industry body in the UK called [Web Matters](https://web-matters.co.uk).
 I pride myself on being a champion for end users, the code bases I work on, the industry I work in and the clients I work for.